genenetwork/GEMMA/INSTALL.md

 Install listed dependencies and run

-    make
+	make -j 4

+(the -j switch builds on 4 cores).

 if you get an Eigen error you may need to override the include path.
-E.g. on GNU Guix with shared libs this may work
+E.g. on GNU Guix with shared libs the following may work

     make EIGEN_INCLUDE_PATH=~/.guix-profile/include/eigen3 FORCE_DYNAMIC=1 WITH_OPENBLAS=1